This page is still under construction.

 During my nine years in Botswana, I started and managed a silkscreen printing workshop for women, have been a trainer and design adviser for small businesses and taught art at a secondary school.
 I also started the first art school for children and adults in Botswana.
 After moving to the UK I have facilitated visual aids workshops, mostly as a member of Health Images, mainly in African countries.
 Workshops in the UK focused on race relations, community work and conflict resolution and more recently on art workshops and art appraisals.
 I also started my own T-shirt company called ‘Active Art’.

-In addition, I have been designing thousands of simple line drawings for a great number of development organisations, some of them I used for my book ‘Where there is no Artist’.
+In addition, I have been designing thousands of simple line drawings for a great number of development organisations, some of them were used for my book ‘Where there is no Artist’.
 This book contains 1200 of my development drawings which can be used copyright free, it also gives an introduction to how to make and use different kinds of participatory visual aids.

 Only from 2010 onwards did I concentrate fully on my own paintings and started to do sculptures.